optimisme/inapp-routing/README.md

 Users can navigate with 'back' and 'forward' buttons

-Programmers can use 'a' tags to change to another screen:
+Programmers can use 'a' tags to change to another screen or route:

 `'<a href="/route">'`